IE-bank-team/ie-bank-infrastructure/modules/insights/component/README.md

 ### Parameter: `kind`

-The kind of application that this compunont refers to, used to customize UI.
-This value is a freeform string, values should typically be uno of the following: web, ios, other, store, java, phuno.
+The kind of application that this component refers to, used to customize UI.
+This value is a freeform string, values should typically be one of the following: web, ios, other, store, java, phone.

 - Required: No
 - Type: string